Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Introduction

-a set of source (exogenous) variables.
+Linear structural causal models (SCMs) have been extensively considered in the literature perhaps as the most pervasive causal data generating model \citep{pearl2009causality,spirtes2000causation,peters2017elements}.
+In this model, the system is comprised of a set of observed (endogenous) variables and a set of source (exogenous) variables.
 Each observed variable $x$ is generated as a linear combination of a subset of the other observed variables $Pa(x)$ (called direct causes of $x$) plus a function of a subset of the source variables $S(x)$.
 We refer to this model as the linear general SCM (G-SCM).

 Literature on linear G-SCM for causal discovery almost exclusively focuses on a subset of G-SCM, in which for each observed variable $x$, at least one source in $S(x)$ is distinct and has non-zero variance \citep{peters2017elements}.
-Here, a distinct source of observed variable $x$ means a source $s\in S(x)$ that does not belong to any other subsets $S(x')$, $x'\neq x$.\footnote{A more common representation of this subclass is that each observed variable $x$ is only associated with one source, and the source of each observed variable is not a deterministic function of other sources.} Then the non-distinct (i.e., shared) sources can be explained as {\it{latent confounders}} in the system.
+Here, a distinct source of observed variable $x$ means a source $s\in S(x)$ that does not belong to any other subsets $S(x')$, $x'\neq x$.
+Then the non-distinct (i.e., shared) sources can be explained as {\it{latent confounders}} in the system.
 We refer to this submodel of G-SCM as \emph{distinct source SCM} (DS-SCM).
 This restriction implies that no observed variable can be a deterministic function of any other observed variables and/or any latent confounders in the system.
 However, in a G-SCM, an observed variable is allowed to have no distinct sources (or equivalently can have a distinct source with zero-variance).
 Hence, deterministic relations are allowed.
 Deterministic relations are problematic in causal discovery as they introduce additional dependencies among variables \citep{peters2017elements}.
 Specifically, when deterministic relations exist, d-separation is not complete anymore (although it remains sound).
 Such complications are perhaps the reason that deterministic relations are avoided for the most part in the literature.

 Furthermore, G-SCMs without distinct sources can have practical significance in problems beyond causal modelling.
 This subset of G-SCMs can be used to model influence propagation through networks, where the observed nodes are influenced directly or indirectly by a set of external factors (sources).
 Examples of such factors include sources of news or rumors, or sources of diseases.
 Specifically, G-SCMs without distinct sources can be used to model scenarios with less factors than observed nodes; this situation arises when a few sources influence a group of observed variables in the system.
 For instance, in a setting of spread of news, a large group of individuals may have their news exclusively from a limited set of news sources \citep{guille2013information, quinn2015directed}.
 Other examples include spread of epidemics \citep{nowzari2016analysis}, political campaigns \citep{gonzalez2016networked}, message passing in human brain networks \citep{karwowski2019application}.